floatingprimes/WebCrawler/README.md

 - If Crawler throws a MalformedURLException or a IOException, it will stop operations on the current URL and will pop off the next URL to be operationalized.

-- Crawler will return a set of sites that match a user specification.

 Desirable Feature(s) (To be implemented later):

-- Tag sites with links that mentioned a specific user-given String (Done)
+- Tag sites that have mentioned a specific user-given String.

-- Restrict crawler to one main domain site (Done)
+- Implement an exhaustive crawl, to continue crawling until the queue of links to be searched.
+It is accessed by using an overloaded static crawl method. (where seed_Url and keyString is provided with no page limit)